 Meanwhile back at the project shop, we finished staining some boards for the picnic table.
 After doing so in the morning, it was back to the comfort station at Moraine Park Campground!
 We did some more caulking and painting!
 We finished painting the walls that were textured and caulked around the windows and outside.
 We also painted some quarter round trims that were going to be placed in on Thursday.
 We finished up by helping Tom and Dolly with the trim work around the windows.

 On Thursday, the crew started by staining and building some more picnic tables!
 We’re going to need some more boards soon!
 After the typical morning, the crew headed back to Moraine Park Campground and started working on the comfort station.
 We replaced some boards on the pathway around the comfort station, placed in all of the quarter rounds trims that were painted the previous day and finished painting (for now!)
-Next week, we get the opportunity to do some tile work and work on some exciting side projects, so stay tuned!

 -Jazmin, Moraine Crew Leader of the Week